Green News Roundup November 2008

 Currently, 80 per cent of global production comes from Indonesian and Malaysian plantations and Greenpeace say it is the leading cause of forest destruction in Indonesia.

 Are you still boycotting palm oil products?
 Do you have any products to recommend that don’t include palm oil?
 Let us know.
+Try our range of palm oil free shampoos.

 Johnson wants Londoners to ‘grow their own’